Get insider access

 Full-Array

-The Samsung Odyssey Neo G8 has decent local dimming, and it's very similar to the Samsung Odyssey Neo G7 S32BG75.
-It features Mini LED backlighting with a 46x26 array for 1,196 zones.
-The Mini LED backlighting provides better control over the local dimming zones compared to traditional edge-lit monitors.
-Setting Local Dimming to 'High' deepens blacks, but there's black crush that causes a loss of fine details in dark scenes.
-It also makes small highlights pop against a dark background, as long as they're big enough to turn on a dimming zone, otherwise, they look crushed.
+The Samsung Odyssey Neo G8 has decent local dimming, and it features Mini LED backlighting with a 46x26 array for 1,196 zones.
+It provides better control over the local dimming zones compared to traditional edge-lit monitors.
+Setting Local Dimming to 'High' deepens blacks, but black crush causes a loss of fine details in dark scenes.
+It also makes small highlights pop against a dark background when the dimming zones are turned on, but really small highlights don't trigger any of the zones, causing black crush.
 Setting it to 'Low' results in less black crush because it raises the black levels more, but highlights aren't as bright, so there's a trade-off when deciding which setting you prefer the most.

 8.4